matter-labs/ETHLisbon-2022-hackathon/README.md

 ## How to send your submission

 To send a submissions, just fork this repo and create a PR with your changes.
-You shoyld create your own subfolder inside `/submissions` (make sure to give it a unique name).
-You submissions should contain the following files and information:
+You should create your own subfolder inside `/submissions` (make sure to give it a unique name).
+Your submissions should contain the following files and information:

 - `README.md`: with a description of your project, requirements, installation guide, and how to run it.
+You can also record a video and upload to Youtube.
+Although that's optional, it'll be a nice touch 😉
 - `About.md`: include here information about yourself and how to contact you.
 - `/code`: create a subfolder with all the code of your submissions.